 It’s important to effectively map out the user’s journey and build your site optimized to the devices that will be used along the way.

 For example, Paypal has a visually engaging Sign Up Landing page for desktop.
 They utilise strong friendly photography to empathise with the customer and compliment the CTA buttons making them project from the background imagery, drawing the user’s attention.

-Paypal chooses to completely remove the background images on a cellphone to remove visual clutter to avoid distraction, reduce page weight, and improve the text legibility.
-This allows the core message to resonate with cellphone users and avoids any confusion over its purpose.
+Paypal chooses to completely remove the background images on mobile to remove visual clutter to avoid distraction, reduce page weight, and improve the text legibility.
+This allows the core message to resonate with mobile users and avoids any confusion over its purpose.

 2. Simplify your landing page